KirMozor/Yamux/README.md

-# YandexMusicClientForUnix
+# Yamux
 Description: This is a client for Yandex Music on Unix

 ### Install dependencies

-My program requires a token from YandexMusic, to get it, follow this link: https://oauth.yandex.ru/authorize?response_type=token&client_id=ef4bf3db195c43739906b13dd7325e3f
+My program requires a token from YandexMusic, to get it, follow this link: <a href="https://oauth.yandex.ru/authorize?response_type=token&client_id=ef4bf3db195c43739906b13dd7325e3f">Click*</a>.
 Then run the program and follow the instructions

 `pip install PyQt5 toml mpv yandex_music`